EricGebhart/plysp/README.md

 a while.
 Every time I code in Python I miss Lisp.
 I like python too, but sometimes I just don't want to swap out my functional brain for the OO brain just to write something with a python library.
-I miss multi-arity, multi-functions, map, reduce, and easy list manipulation. cond and condp.
+I miss multi-arity, multi-functions, map, reduce, easy list manipulation. macros, cond and condp.
 Let.
 Nice deconstructors.

 I really like clojure, and that seems like a good fit in many ways, it has dictionaries, and sets and lists...
 But a clojure